pairofAces/amazon-clone/README.md

 After signing up/in, users can go back to the homepage and add items to their cart.

-Users can then navigate to the cart located on the top right.
+Users can then navigate to the cart by clicking the bag-icon, located on the top right.

 After making sure all the selected items are in the cart, users can proceed to checkout.

 For Payment purposes, users can use the following as a test credit card:

  * Card Number: 4242 4242 4242 4242
  * Date: 04/24
  * CVC: 242